-- (2) On March 9, 2015, the Entity entered into a 7-year loan with MetLife, interest on this loan is paid on a monthly basis and calculated using an annual rate of 4.35%.
+- (2) On March 9, 2015, the Entity entered into a 7-year loan with MetLife, interest on this loan is paid on a monthly basis.
 The loan had monthly interest only payments for 42 months and thereafter monthly amortizations of principal and interest until it would mature on April 1, 2022.
 The loan was secured by 6 of the Entity's investment properties.
-In May 2021, the Entity paid the loan. - (3) On November 1, 2017, the Entity entered into a 10-year loan agreement with Metlife, interest on this loan is paid on a monthly basis and calculated using an annual rate of 4.75%.
+In May 2021, the Entity paid the loan. - (3) On November 1, 2017, the Entity entered into a 10-year loan agreement with Metlife, interest on this loan is paid on a monthly basis.
 The loan bears monthly interest only for 60 months and thereafter monthly amortizations of principal and interest until it matures on December 1, 2027.
 This loan is secured by 21 of the Entity's investment properties under a Guarantee Trust. - (4) Series A Senior Notes and Series B Senior Notes are not secured by investment properties of the Entity.
-The interest on these notes are paid on a monthly basis and calculated using an annual rates established in the table above. - (5) On June 25, 2019, the Entity entered into a 10-year senior notes series RC to financial institutions, interest on these loans are paid on a semiannual basis and calculated using an annual rate of 5.18%.
-The loan bears semiannual interest only beginning December 14, 2019.
-The notes payable matures on June 14, 2029.
-Five of its subsidiaries are joint obligators under these notes payable. - (6) On June 25, 2019, the Entity entered into a 12-year note payable to financial institutions, interest on these loans are paid on a semiannual basis and calculated using an annual rate of 5.28%.
-The loan bears semiannual interest only beginning December 14, 2019.
-The notes payable matures on June 14, 2031.
+The interest on these notes is paid on a monthly basis. - (5) On June 25, 2019, the Entity entered into a 10-year senior notes series RC to financial institutions, interest on these loans is paid on a semiannual basis December 14, 2019.
+The note payable matures on June 14, 2029.
+Five of its subsidiaries are joint obligators under these notes payable. - (6) On June 25, 2019, the Entity entered into a 12-year note payable to financial institutions, interest on these loans is are paid on a semiannual basis beginning December 14, 2019.
+The note payable matures on June 14, 2031.
 Five of its subsidiaries are joint obligators under these notes payable. - (7) Five-year Syndicated Loan, interest was paid on a quarterly basis and calculated using LIBOR (London interbank offered rate) plus an applicable margin.
 The applicable margin varied depending on the Entity's leverage ratio (higher or lower than 40%) and the number of months that the Syndicated Loan was outstanding.
 The applicable margin was 215 basis points.
 Principal amortization would commence payable on August 2, 2024 (maturity date); however, in May 2021, the Entity paid the loan. - (8) Under the Syndicated Loan revolving credit line, interest was paid on a quarterly basis and calculated using LIBOR (London interbank offered rate) plus an applicable margin.
 The applicable margin varies depending on the Entity's leverage ratio (higher or lower than 40%) and the number of months that the Syndicated Loan was outstanding.
 The applicable margin was 185 basis points.
-Principal amortization would commence payable on August 2, 2022 (maturity date); however, in May 2021, the Entity paid the loan. - (9) On May 13, 2021, the Entity offered \$350,000,000 Senior Notes, Vesta ESG Global bond 35/8 05/31 with mature on May 13, 2031.
-The notes bear annual interest at a rate of 3.625%.
+Principal amortization would commence payable on August 2, 2022 (maturity date); however, in May 2021, the Entity paid the loan. - (9) On May 13, 2021, the Entity offered \$350,000,000 Senior Notes, Vesta ESG Global bond 35/8 05/31 with maturity on May 13, 2031.
 Interest is paid on a semiannual basis.
 The cost incurred for this issuance was \$7,746,222.

-These credit agreements require the Entity to maintain certain financial ratios (such as Cash-on-Cash and debt service coverage ratios) and to comply with certain affirmative and negative covenants.
-The Entity is in compliance with these covenants as of December 31, 2021.
+These credit agreements require the Entity to maintain certain financial and to comply with certain affirmative and negative covenants.
+The Entity is in compliance with such covenants as of December 31, 2022.

 The credit agreements also entitle MetLife to withhold certain amounts deposited by the Entity in a separate fund as guarantee deposits for the debt service and tenants guarantee deposits of the Entity's investment properties pledged as collateral.
-Such amounts are presented as guarantee deposit assets in the unaudited condensed consolidated interim statement of financial position.
+Such amounts are presented as guaranteed deposit assets in the unaudited condensed consolidated interim statement of financial position.